JavieraAlmendrasVilla/innove/mediumish-theme-jekyll-master/_posts/2025-08-01-Pixel-update.md

 **The Bigger Picture: January Pixel Update**

 Beyond the battery saga, the January Pixel update also includes security patches and bug fixes.
 It addresses 26 security issues from the January 1 update and 12 from the January 5 update, ranging from high to critical severity.
-Additionally, there are fixes for audio delays, camera stability, and display issues. :contentReference[oaicite:2]{index=2}
+Additionally, there are fixes for audio delays, camera stability, and display issues.
+[January Pixel update arrives carrying security patches and bug fixes](https://www.phonearena.com/news/pixel-update-bug-fixes-security-patches_id166405)

 **Conclusion: Stay Informed, Stay Fabulous**